Military Commissions Act of 2006: Claims the MCA is an unconstitutional ex post facto law

 Another criticism is that the Act violates the Constitution's prohibition against ex post facto laws.
 Pro human rights group Human Rights First stated that "In violation of this fundamental tenet of the rule of law, defendants could be convicted for actions that were not illegal when they were taken."
 Joanne Mariner, an attorney who serves as the Terrorism and Counterterrorism Program Director at Human Rights Watch, described the issue this way:

-The MCA states that it does not create any new crimes, but simply codifies offenses "that have traditionally been triable by military commissions."
-This provision is meant to convince the courts that there are no ex post facto problems with the offenses that the bill lists.
-In Hamdan v.
-Rumsfeld, however, a plurality of the Supreme Court (four justices) found that conspiracy—one of the offenses enumerated in the MCA—was not a crime triable by military commission.
-The bill's statement that conspiracy is a traditional war crime, does not, by legislative fiat, make it so.

 Law professor John P. Cerone, the co-chair of the American Society of International Law Human Rights Interest Group, adds that the Act "risks running afoul of the principle against ex post facto criminalization, as recognized in international law (article 15 of the International Covenant on Civil and Political Rights) as well as US constitutional law."